gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <a name="aggregation-tests"></a>
 ### Generate a single report for tests from multiple projects

-By default, Gradle produces HTML test reports for a single test task in a single project.
-Previously, it was difficult to do this across multiple projects in a safe and convenient way.
+By default, Gradle produces a separate HTML test report for every test task in each project.
+Previously, it was difficult to combine those reports across multiple projects in a safe and convenient way.

-This release adds a new [`test-report-aggregation`](userguide/test_report_aggregation_plugin.html) plugin to make it easy to aggregate test results from multiple projects into a single HTML report.
-This plugin uses test suites registered with the `jvm-test-suite` plugin.
+This release adds the new [`test-report-aggregation`](userguide/test_report_aggregation_plugin.html) plugin to make it easy to aggregate test results from multiple projects into a single HTML report.
+This plugin uses test suites registered with the [`jvm-test-suite`](userguide/jvm_test_suite_plugin.html) plugin.

 When this plugin is applied to a Java project, Gradle will automatically create an aggregated test report for each test suite with test results from a compatible test suite in every project that the Java project depends on.
 See [the sample](samples/sample_jvm_multi_project_with_test_aggregation_distribution.html) in the user manual.